immersivecognition/unity-experiment-framework/docs/out/Block.md

 ---
 ### Fields
 `trials`: List of trials associated with this block `settings`: Block settings.
-These will be overidden by trial settings if set.
+These will be overridden by trial settings if set.
 ### Properties
 `firstTrial`: Return the first trial in this block `lastTrial`: Return the last trial in this block